sagemath/trac_to_gh/Issue 7863.md

 [JSLint](http://www.jslint.com/) on "The Good Parts" setting, applied to `sagenb/data/sage/js/*.js` but *not* `notebook_lib.js`.
 The latter will have its own ticket.

-For now, I've have not enabled [strict mode](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/), since most (all?) current browsers don't yet have it.
+For now, I've disabled [strict mode](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/), since most (all?) current browsers don't yet have it.

-Given the overall current design of the notebook JS library --- use lots of global variables, etc. --- I haven't implemented *all* of JSLint's suggestions.
+Given the present architecture of the notebook JS library --- use lots of global variables, etc. --- I haven't implemented *all* of JSLint's suggestions.
 More generally:

     "If you're writing javascript code, [JSLint](http://www.jslint.com/) is a really fine piece of software, too.
 You don't have to follow its recommendations blindly, but understanding what it says about your code can greatly improve your skills." -- http://jsbeautifier.org/